Abish Mathew: Personal life

-The marriage function was attended by Rima Kallingal, Aashiq Abu and Abish's friends from Delhi and comedians like Kenny Sebastian, Kaneez Surka, Rohan Joshi and Kanan Gill.
+The marriage function was attended by Rima Kallingal, Aashiq Abu and Abish's friends from Delhi and fellow comedians like Kenny Sebastian, Kaneez Surka, Rohan Joshi and Kanan Gill.

 In 2021, the couple filed for divorce.

 Career

 He began his career as a radio jockey at Red FM, Delhi before switching to stand-up comedy.

-He has a YouTube channel called Son Of Abish, and another called Journey of a Joke.
+He was the creator of the celebrity talk show Son Of Abish, and currently runs the show, Journey of a Joke.

-In 2018 Abish appeared in an Amazon PrimeVideo special, Whoop.
+In 2018, Abish appeared in an Amazon Prime Video special, Whoop.

 Controversy

 Abish was in news in May 2021 after a nine year old tweet of his on Mayawati resurfaced.
 Later, an unconditional apology was given by Abish.